· · · · · · ·

 Many people will tell you just not to include children on your booking and show up, but I must advise against it.

 I’ve managed to do it before without an issue, but I also know instances where people were turned away (for example, don’t try it in Paris or anywhere in Switzerland because most won’t let you get away with it), or asked to pay for another room on the spot or pay a ridiculous fee.
-You don’t want to be stranded with kids in town looking for alternative hotel options last second!
+You don’t want to be stranded with kids in town looking for alternative hotel options upon arrival.

 Cultural Differences & Baby Treatment in Europe: